stillwater-sc/hpr-blas/README.md

 git clone https://github.com/stillwater-sc/universal
 ```

 Either set environment variables MTL_DIR and UNUM_DIR to point to the root directories where you installed MTL and the Universal library, or use the CMake tool and set these variables in the CMake user interface.
+Below shows a successful cmake configuration.

 ![CMake Configuration](images/cmake-configuration.png)